-Let a constraint satisfaction problem be modelled by a constraint network, that after imposing k-consistency leads to a primal graph of width k-1.
+• Let a constraint satisfaction problem be modelled by a constraint network, that after imposing k-consistency leads to a primal graph of width k-1.
 Under these conditions, any ordering that assigns width k to the primal graph is a backtrack free ordering (BTF).

-Example: For the networks below assumed to be path-consistent (3-consistent) O_1 and O_2 are BTF orderings, but O_3 is not.
+• For the networks bellow, assumed to be path-consistent (strong 3-consistent) O_1 and O_2 (with widths 2) are BTF orderings, but O_3 (width 3) is not.